CDCgov/RecordLinker/docs/site/schema-design.md

 ### 2. **Patient**

-The `Patient` model represents how an external system defines a person within a specific healthcare record.
+The `Patient` model represents record-level demographic information as provided by an external system.
 Each `Patient`:

 - Is stored as a JSON object, used during the evaluation phase of matching
 - Is linked to multiple `BlockingValue` records, utilized in the blocking phase of matching